Liftric/DIKit/README.md

 # DIKit

 Dependency Injection Framework for Swift, inspired by [KOIN](https://insert-koin.io/).
-Basically an implementation of service-locator pattern, living within the application's context (through the `AppDelegate`).
+Basically an implementation of service-locator pattern, living within the application's context.

 > Grow as you go!